Invoicing & Payments

 Collection Progress

 Belvak compares payments against invoiced amounts so you can see what has been collected and what is still outstanding.
 The Projects table shows Paid / Invoiced progress, and payment collection also feeds into the Client Health Score, where it accounts for 40% of the overall score.
 To see every invoice raised against a single client in one place, open the client and switch to the Related tab, which lists pending, completed, and overdue invoices side by side with the projects they belong to.
+Collection shows what you have billed and received; to see the labor cost and margin behind a project, see project profitability and labor cost.

 Payment Currency